dastanozgeldi/shortify/README.md

 <h1 align="center">
-    Shorty - shorten your URL
+    Shortify - shorten your URL
 </h1>

 A simple URL shortening API wrapper library written in Python by Dositan.